 Sex works the same way.
 There is nothing wrong with a person enjoying sexual activity.
 God made us to desire sexual gratification, and He doesn’t frown upon us when we fulfill this desire His way, according to His word.
 However, when we ignore God’s laws and practice our own sexual preferences, we become criminals in God’s sight, and punishment will surely follow.
 Even when the sexperts say, “Use protection and you’ll be okay,” God never said it, and you will not be protected from His wrath.
 “Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.”
 (Gal.
 6:7)

 Let’s see, why am I permitted to purchase and own a gun?
-State and Federal law determine whether I am permitted to buy and own a gun.
+State and Federal law determine whether I am permitted to buy and own a firearm.
 If I do not meet the criteria, then it is not legal for me to purchase and own a gun.
-Now imagine if I went to the gun store and the dealer, as he was explaining to me what the law said about gun purchase and ownership, opened up a King James Bible and said, right here in God’s Holy Word it says __________________.
+Now imagine if I went to the gun store and the dealer, as he was explaining to me what the law said about firearm purchase and ownership, he opened up a King James Bible and said, right here in God’s Holy Word it says __________________.
 Does the Bible have any authority when it comes to purchasing and owning a gun?
 As Pastor Melton, hypothetically said earlier, ABSOLUTELY NOT!

 Melton does the equivalent when he interjects the Bible into a discussion about sex.
 State and Federal law determine who may legally have sex.
-We rightly protect children from having sex and we punish adults who manipulate teenagers so they will have sex with them.
+We rightly protect children from having sex and we punish adults who manipulate teenagers so they will have sex with the former.
 We have ages of consent and sexual assault and rape laws.
 At one time, we had laws criminalizing adultery, fornication, and sodomy.
 While some states still have these laws on their books, thanks to the Courts, such laws are not enforceable.
 While Melton is free to believe and practice the moral strictures of the Bible, and through strong-arm preaching get others to also do so, the Bible is no authority when it comes to sex.
 No one can be criminally punished or imprisoned for disobeying what the Bible says about sex.

 Melton has harsh words for those who cohabit without being married: